STH-Science and Tech Honors Courses

 Students will apply leadership and teamwork skills to analyze a problem or need and develop a plan to address the need.
 Skills such as developing measurable outcomes and communicating with stakeholders are emphasized.

-Fall semester of freshman year for students accepted in the Science and Technology Honors Program.
+Fall semester of freshman year.
+First-year Honors Seminar for students accepted in the Science and Technology Honors Program.
 Discussion of basic concepts of scientific methodology will be integrated with analysis of scientific journal articles and use of visual representations to communicate ideas.
 Students learn about research ongoing at UAB through working with a small team to analyze a scientific publication.
 The course will culminate in presentation of a poster representing their analysis of the article.

 STH 201.
 Research Approaches.
 3 Hours.